ishustava/kubecon-2020-workshop/6-metrics/README.md

 ### Scrape metrics from the api service

+**NOTE:** We've programmed our API service to output prometheus metrics.
+Your application won't automatically output metrics in this format.
+If you are not already outputting metrics, then prometheus is a great format to start outputting in.
+If you're already outputting metrics, then we suggest continuing with that format whie you migrate to Kubernetes.
+After you've migrated, you might look at changing the output format.

 First, enable the metrics endpoint on the `api` service by setting `METRICS_ENABLE_PROMETHEUS` to `true` in the deployment.yaml.